Provost’s Initiative on Teaching Advancement (PITA)

 - Summarize the activities and results as they relate to opportunities for securing external funding or resources.

-Grant recipients are expected to participate in the Annual Faculty Retreat in Spring 2018 as well as campus-wide workshops on teaching advancement.
+Grant recipients are expected to participate in the Annual Faculty Retreat in the Spring as well as campus-wide workshops on teaching advancement and/or assessment workshops.
 In addition, all final reports will be shared with the campus community.

-The TAB will evaluate proposals and present recommendations for awards to the Provost.
+The Teaching Advancement Board (TAB) will evaluate proposals and present recommendations for awards to the Provost.
 Selection criteria include:

 - To what extent would the successful completion of the project improve the quality of teaching and learning on this campus?
-To that end, does the proposal include specific mechanisms for measuring improvement in teaching and learning?
+To that end, does the proposal include specific mechanisms for measuring and assessing improvement in teaching and learning not only in the individual course but in the program?

 - To what extent would the successful completion of the project contribute to knowledge about how to assess teaching effectiveness and student learning?
 Does the proposal describe specific approaches to measuring the enhancement of teaching effectiveness?
-Are these approaches clearly grounded in a disciplinary tradition of inquiry, or in inquiry practices recognized in the SoTL community?
+Are these approaches clearly grounded in a disciplinary tradition of inquiry, or in inquiry practices recognized in the Scholarship of Teaching & Learning (SoTL) community?

 - What is the likelihood that the project can be completed within the proposed time frame and budget?